SrLicht/SCP-575/README.md

 This plugin uses as dependency [SCPSLAudioApi](https://github.com/CedModV2/SCPSLAudioApi)

+# SCPSLAudioApi dependency problem
+Because of how NWAPI loads the plugin dependencies if more than one plugin installed uses SCPSLAudioApi it will give error and will not start the server, to solve this you will have to put NVorbis.dll in the dependencies folder.
+NVorbis.dll is included in a separate .zip file in the latest versions.

 # Sounds
 This plugin allows you to make the SCP-575 play sounds of your choice, the sound files must be placed in the ``%appdata%/SCP Secret Laboratory/PluginAPI/plugins/Scp575Sounds`` folder.